Python SDK

 Link to section: Step 2: Basic UsageStep 2: Basic Usage

-Choose from three integration methods: wrapper functions (easiest), direct scan API, or official SDKs with custom base URL.
+Choose from four integration methods: wrapper functions (easiest), direct scan API, official SDKs with custom base URL, or the universal proxy wrapper for non-BYOK usage.

 Link to section: Wrapper Functions (Recommended)Wrapper Functions (Recommended)